CodeLinaro-mirror/la_kernel_build/kleaf/docs/scmversion.md

 you have symlinks to Git projects in your repository that does not show up as a `<project>` element in the repo manifest.

-### `setlocalversion` requirements

-By default, `--kleaf_localversion` is set, so `scripts/setlocalversion` does not need to exist.

-If `--nokleaf_localversion`,
-`scripts/setlocalversion` needs to exist in some git repository managed by the repo manifest.
-It is not necessary that the git repository is the same as the one containing the `kernel_build`.
-Usually, the file can be found in `common/scripts/setlocalversion` in the workspace if you check out the core kernel source tree under `common/`.
-(This requirement may not be necessary in the future.)

-### --kleaf_localversion flag
+### How localversion is determined

-If `--kleaf_localversion` is set, Kleaf uses an embedded script to determine localversion instead of calling `scripts/setlocalversion`.
+Kleaf uses an embedded script to determine localversion instead of calling `scripts/setlocalversion`.
 The script is not branch-specific and does not include the 5-digit number of patches beyond the tag.